plusjeff/how-to/README.md

 # Jeff's Food Notes

-Recipes in a form that make sense to Jeff's brain, shared online.
+Recipes in a form that make sense to Jeff's brain, just shared online.

 Access this site by going to [https://jeffmaher.github.io/food-notes](https://jeffmaher.github.io/food-notes).